My email address is email@example.com.

 HW1.
 Due on September 20: (i) Any three of the altogether five parts 1/b,c,f,g,h; (ii) Any three of the altogether six parts of Problems 2 and 7; (iii) Problem 8.
 Problem 10 can replace one of (i), (ii), and (iii).

 HW2.
 Due on September 27: (i) Any three parts of 5; (ii) Any three parts of 6a,b,d,e,f; (iii) One of 11, 13, and 17.

 You can hand in the solutions of these problems without time limit.

-February 8: We proved the properties a, b, and c on Handout 1, solved Problems 3 and 6c, stated the Gelfond-Schneider theorem about non-rational algebraic powers of algebraic numbers, and applied it to prove that the logarithm of 3 to base 10 is transcendental.
-Finally, we established some upper and lower bounds for Sidon sets (Problem 9) - to be cont'd.
+September 17: We proved properties (a), (b), and (c) in Handout 1, solved Problems 4, 3, and 6c, stated the Gelfond-Schneider theorem about powers of algebraic numbers with a non-rational algebraic exponent, and applied it to prove that log base 10 of 3 is transcendental.
+During the office hour we tried to handle rationally some problems of irrationality.

 September 20: Diophantine approximation (see Handout 2): The different order of approximation of rational and irrational numbers, the fractional parts of the multiples of an irrational number are dense in interval [0,1], Problem 14 as an application, square root 2 cannot be approximated "too well" (Problem 12).
 You are encouraged to show that cube root of 2 cannot be approximated too well and to make a conjecture about the poor approximation of algebraic numbers in general depending on their degress - to be discussed next week.
 This will be the key to construct a transcendental number.